libgdx/libgdx.github.io/wiki/jvm-langs/using-libgdx-with-scala.md

 # Using libGDX and Scala with Gradle

+UPDATE: Gdx-Liftoff has an option to enable Scala support in new projects and will handle most of the configuration for you.
+These instructions remain for posterity.

 The default build created by the gdx-setup.jar tool is the best place to start when going the Gradle route.
 A repo with the required modifications to the default "blank" gdx project can be found here: [gdx-scala-demo](https://github.com/LOFI/gdx-scala-demo).
 These changes have been outlined below.

 In order to support Scala compilation you need to update the build with a couple of additions: